Stacking the Odds in Retirement

 Source: Bloomberg, Kenneth French Data Library, BarclayHedge, St. Louis Fed.
 Calculations by Newfound Research.

 In nearly all cases, the 50/50/20 has a lower failure rate than the 60/40.
-This implies that a portfolio isn’t required to take more equity risk to improve their retirement success.
+This implies that a portfolio isn’t required to take more equity risk to improve retirement success.
 For any investor or client that may be worried about equity valuations or the economy, reducing equity exposure doesn’t need to be paired with discussions about reducing withdrawal rates.
-We can simply stack on a diversifying asset and the longer-term financial plan can remain largely undisturbed, if not improved.
+We can simply stack on a diversifying asset, and the longer-term financial plan can remain largely undisturbed, if not improved.

 For the initial withdrawal rate, can stacking additional diversification allow us to safely increase our withdrawal rate?
-Figure 7 shows the failure rates of a 60/40 portfolio with a 60/40/20 portfolio by initial withdrawal rate.
+Figure 7 shows the failure rates of a 60/40 portfolio versus a 60/40/20 portfolio by initial withdrawal rate.

 Figure 7: Simulated Failure Rates of a 60/40 and 60/40/20 Portfolio